spatie/laravel-query-builder/README.md

 #### Custom filters

 You can specify custom filters using the `Filter::custom()` method.
-Custom filters are simple invokable classes that implement the `\Spatie\QueryBuilder\Filters\Filter` interface.
+Custom filters are simple, invokable classes that implement the `\Spatie\QueryBuilder\Filters\Filter` interface.
 This way you can create any query your heart desires.

 For example: